maelle/rtimicropem_blogpost/rtimicropem.md

 The plot method can also outputs an interactive graph thanks to [`rbokeh`](http://hafen.github.io/rbokeh/).

 While these methods can be quite helpful to explore single files as an R user, they don't help non R users a lot.
-Because we wanted members of our team working on the field to be able to explore and check files with no R knowledge, we created a Shiny app that allows to upload individual files and then look at different tabs, including one with a plot, one with the summary of measurements, etc. This way, it was easy to spot a device failure for instance, and to plan a new measurement session with the corresponding participant.
+Because we wanted members of our team working in the field to be able to explore and check files with no R knowledge, we created a Shiny app that allows to upload individual files and then look at different tabs, including one with a plot, one with the summary of measurements, etc. This way, it was easy to spot a device failure for instance, and to plan a new measurement session with the corresponding participant.

 ## Transform a bunch of files